Use editing software and stop annoying the streets with tripods.

 It didn’t occur to her until she noticed the reaction–from bemusement and helplessness to anger, that she sees now all the time, everywhere–that there is no invitation to take pictures of strangers.
 The entitlement of people and their cameras.

-It’s an annoying presumption common to professional photographers and the tourists they have contempt for.
-Pro or tourist, most imagine it’s okay to stick a camera in strangers’ faces and call it “street”.
+It’s an annoying presumption common to professional photographers and tourists alike.
+Pro or tourist, most imagine it’s okay to aim a camera up close in people’s faces and call it “street photography”.

 Taking pictures without offering sex?
 Diane Arbus deferred to others’ desire, photos after, in Mrs. Carveth’s opinion the proper way, for those who are driven to do “street” photography, to justify pushing a machine into a stranger’s face to get a souvenir.